hossamzee/ionic-rtl/README.md

 # Ionic RTL.

-A right to left (RTL) stylesheets for Ionic.
+Right to left (RTL) stylesheets for Ionic.

 # How to use it?